MENU

 [Winter] 08/15 Dec, 05/19/26 Jan 2026, 02 Feb.

-This course focuses on Practical English for science and engineering and helps you to learn useful expressions for explaining your research/field appropriately and effectively for internship abroad or at international conferences including practising how to explain processes or systems and studying grammatical rules, such as tense.
-It also aims to improve your communication skills, including writing business emails, as an engineer involved internationally.
+This course focuses on Practical English for science and engineering and helps you to learn useful expressions for explaining your research/field appropriately and effectively for internship abroad or at international conferences including practising how to describe graphs, charts and tables accurately.
+It also aims to improve your communication skills, especially how to socialise with students/researchers from various backgrounds.
+Furthermore, it provides practice how to write formal emails such as contacting a professor and applying for your internship.
+This course will have a positive impact on your research life globally.

 [Winter] 09/16 Dec, 06/13/20/27 Jan 2026